daz4126/Nanny-State/README.md

 ### Routing

 Routing is baked in to **NANNY STATE**.
-Remember that the State Is Everything, so it just gets set up in the `State` object.
+Remember that the State Is Everything, so all the routes are set up in the `State` object.
 Simply define a property called `Routes` as an array of **route objects**.
 Route objects contain the following properties:

   * `path`: the path used to access the route
   * `title`: the title property of the route